kawu/hhu-dl-materials-2019/sgd/README.md

         # Update each parameter of the model based on its gradient
         for param in lang_rec.params():
             # TODO: In fact, `param.grad` should not be None, especially
-            # not in batch gradient descent!
+            # in batch gradient descent!
 In SGD, not all parameters
             # have to be involved each time we calculate the gradients.
             # We could set them to 0 manually, though.
             if param.grad is not None: